arnaucube/protogalaxy-poc/README.md

 ## Details
 Implementation of ProtoGalaxy's scheme described in section 4 of the paper.

-Current version implements the folding on prover & verifier and it works, but it is not optimized.
+Current version implements the folding on prover & verifier and it works for k-to-1 instances and with multiple iterations, but it is not optimized.
 Next steps in terms of implementation include: F(X) O(n) construction following Claim 4.4, compute K(X) in O(kd log(kd)M + ndkC) as described in Claim 4.5, add tests folding in multiple iterations and also in a tree approach, add the decider and integrate with some existing R1CS tooling for the R1CS & witness generation.

 ### Usage